chrisnatali/imgts/README.md

 # Image Time Series Processing Library (imgts)

-This library was written to streamline computing vegetation index statistics from image timeseries.
-The functionality here was meant to be comparable to that of the [extractVIs.R](https://github.com/gianlucafilippa/phenopix/blob/master/R/extractVIs.R) function from the [phenopix](https://github.com/gianlucafilippa/phenopix) R library.
+This library was written to make computing vegetation index statistics from image timeseries simple and fast.
+The functionality here is comparable to that of the [extractVIs.R](https://github.com/gianlucafilippa/phenopix/blob/master/R/extractVIs.R) function from the [phenopix](https://github.com/gianlucafilippa/phenopix) R library.
 The metrics computations run orders of magnitude faster in the imgts library vs the corresponding R version.

 ## Usage